 Te Puni Village

-Te Puni Village houses students in a three-building complex on Kelburn campus with stunning views of Wellington Harbour.
+Te Puni Village houses students in a two-building complex on Kelburn campus with stunning views of Wellington Harbour.
 Athlete-friendly living is available.

-It’s made up of three multi-story buildings separated by glass walkways with single bedrooms, single studios, and apartments.
+It’s made up of two multi-story buildings separated by glass walkways with single bedrooms, single studios, and apartments.
 And there are stunning views of the Wellington Harbour from the communal areas.

 The 'live, learn, grow' culture of the hall will help you get off to a great start to university life.